atlassian/react-beautiful-dnd/README.md

 `Draggable` components can be dragged around and dropped onto `Droppable`s.
 A `Draggable` must always be contained within a `Droppable`.
 It is **possible** to reorder a `Draggable` within its home `Droppable` or move to another `Droppable`.
 It is **possible** because a `Droppable` is free to control what it allows to be dropped on it.

-> Note: moving between `Droppable`s is currently not supported in the initial version.

 ```js
 import { Draggable } from 'react-beautiful-dnd';